noble-ai/rescript-prelude/docs/index.md

 ### Array.indexOf

 `let indexOf: (t<'a>, 'a) => option<int>`
-Use findIndex instead: This has vague comparison semantics
+[!WARNING] Use findIndex instead: This has vague comparison semantics [!WARNING]
 indexOf uses strict equality for comparison which does not play well with rescripts more-but-not-clearly value based situations.[{a: 3}, {a: 4}].indexOf({a: 4}) == -1.

 ### Array.findIndex